zahrazalea/sql-injection-in-url-detection/README.md

   - Precision
   - Recall

-### 4. Deployment
+### 4. Inference Interface (Runtime)
-- Built a simple web interface using **Gradio**
+- Implemented a **Gradio-based interface** for local, runtime testing
-- Enabled users to input URLs and receive real-time predictions
+- Allows users to input URLs and receive real-time predictions during execution
+- Not deployed as a persistent web service (runs within notebook/session)

 ---